-This is the very base I recommend from everyone.
+This is the very basic standard that I recommend to everyone.
 What happens if something corrupts your website?
 What happens if someone exploits a vulnerability?
 Do you just start from square one and pay for it all again?

-I can’t recommend enough that you make sure daily backups of your website and its contents are completed, and periodically tested to make sure they actually work.
+I can’t recommend enough that you make sure daily backups of your website and its contents are completed, and periodically tested to make sure they actually work!
+An untested backup is a disaster waiting to happen.

-If you use a Content Management System (CMS) like I do for all my websites, it should prompt you to do the updates every time you even glance at your dashboard.
+If you use a Content Management System (CMS) like we do for the majority of our websites, it should prompt you to do the updates every time you even glance at your dashboard.

 DO THE UPDATES.
-It takes less than 5 minutes in most cases, even for seriously complex websites.
+It takes less than 5 minutes in most cases, even for complex websites.
+Set aside 5 minutes every week and keep on top of it!

 There’s a reason that the creator of that piece of software/plugin/theme has spent time releasing a new version and if you don’t install it you’re leaving yourself open to a whole world of hurt – even if you have a backup.